 You choose the number of days and build your own itinerary.
 Then head out to the attractions.
 Simply show your pass at included attractions for admission between 9 a.m. and 5:30 p.m.
 You will pay nothing at the gate.
 Visiting your first attraction activates your pass.
 Then, use it over a two-week period.
 The days do not need to be consecutive.

 The Go LA Pass is digital so you would need to order them online.
 You'll then receive the pass via email.
-You'll print your pass and guidebook before heading to LA or use the pass on your phone with the free Go City app.
+You'll print your pass and guidebook before heading to LA or use the pass on your phone with the free Go City app on Android or iOS.

 For those not ready to commit to such an intensive schedule, the company offers a "Build Your Own" option where you can save 20 percent when you purchase two or more attraction admissions.
 Customers choose from 42 attractions, including museums, tours, and harbor cruises.
 There are also specialty packages where your list of attractions is picked out for you.